 Plaintext: Learning cryptography is fun.

-How to decrypt Caesar cipher:
+How to decrypt Caesar cipher

-To decrypt a message encrypted with Caesar cipher requires you to have the key used.
-The easy way to go about is generate a table using the key that was used to encrypt the message.
+To decrypt a message encrypted with the Caesar cipher requires you to have the key used.
+The easy way to go about is to generate a table using the key that was used to encrypt the message.

 The benefit of this step is to enable you to quickly decode the message.
 After you have the table decryption process is as easy as match every letter of the ciphertext to the right letter on the table to get the original message.